RoelYoon/CP-Club-Website-And-API/README.md

-# Maintenance Instructions For Future Officiers
+# Maintenance Instructions For Future KIS Officiers of Competitive Programming Club

 ## Prerequisite Knowledge
 If you are voted as an officier, we'll guide you with any unfamiliar topics